Documents needed for a mortgage

 Knowing which information you need to gather when going through the mortgage process can be confusing since a large amount of information is required.
 Here is a list of documents you'll need to provide before you begin the prequalification and pre-approval process:

 - W2 or I-9 forms from past 2 years

-Getting prequalified is convenient.
+Getting prequalified is convenient and can help you in the mortgage process.
 Here's what we'll need from you:

 Whether you've completed the prequalification process with U.S. Bank or not you can apply for pre-approval at any time.
 The first step is to complete a full mortgage loan application, including the following information.

-This is a partial list; your mortgage loan originator can tell you about any additional requirements.
+This is a partial list; your mortgage loan officer can tell you about any additional requirements.

 Additional documents may be required at your mortgage closing.
-Your real estate agent and mortgage loan originator will let you know which documents will be needed when you close on your new home and they'll work closely with you at each step of the mortgage process.
+Your real estate agent and mortgage loan officer will let you know which documents will be needed when you close on your new home and they'll work closely with you at each step of the mortgage loan process.